javiguerra777/terraform-iam-frontend-group/README.md

-# Terraform Lambda Project
+# Terraform IAM Group Project

-This project uses Terraform to create a basic Lambda Function on AWS.
+This project uses Terraform to create an IAM Group for Front End Developers and IAM user to join this group.

 ## Prerequisites